iotaledger/cli-wallet/documentation/docs/02_account_manager.md

 ### Example(s)

-Start the wallet with a provided account.
+Start the wallet with a specified account.
 ```sh
 $ ./wallet main
 ```